 Inurnment Service Fees

-For traditional ground placement, the inurnment service fee includes the opening and closing of the grave, greens, tent and chairs.
+For in-ground placement of cremated remains, the inurnment service fee includes the opening and closing of the grave, greens, tent, and chairs.
 When placing ashes in a cremation product such as a bench, boulder, or tree urn, the fee includes the opening and closing of these items.
-For cremated remains placed in a marble, granite or glass front niche, the fee includes the removal and replacement of the niche front.
+For cremated remains placed in a marble, granite, or glass-front niche, the fee includes the removal and replacement of the niche front.
 The inurnment fee also includes administration fees such as permanent record keeping and documentation.